 Information requested by a Fair Work Inspector

-Information requested by other government agencies
+Information requested by other government agencies or by law

 Information requested by a permit holder